 All game material (Print-at-home version) and High School teaching materials are available in the Texas Data Repository.
 Click here!

-The University version of this activity is available at this SERC Link
+The University version of this activity is availableat this SERC Link

 Skills and concepts that students must have mastered

 This module was created with the intention of being plug-n-play.
-There are various learning "scaffolds" included in the module, including cheat sheets, a rulebook, glossary, and formative assessment activities.
-The lesson accompanying the board game prepares students with knowledge necessary to understand the content within the board game.
+There are various learning "scaffolds" included in the module, including cheat sheets, a rulebook, a glossary, and formative assessment activities.
+The lesson accompanying the board game prepares students with the knowledge necessary to understand the content within the board game.